Salesforce

 Environment

-This article applies to Guardian series home standby generators.
+• Generac home standby generators: This article applies generally to Generac home standby generators, although the video shows the Guardian-series with Evolution controllers.
 To see this procedure for portable generators, see How should I safely shutdown and power up my portable generator?

 Shut down procedure